Return of the Living Dead (film series): Return of the Living Dead: Rave to the Grave (2005)

 John Keefe, Peter Coyote and Aimee Lynn Chadwick returned from the previous installment.
 The film takes place one year after Necropolis and the returning teenage characters, from the previous film, are now college freshmen.
 They discover that Trioxin-5 can be used as a recreational drug named 'Z', but the drug will eventually turn the user into a zombie.
 The speed of "zombification" depends on the dose of Trioxin consumed.
 An edited version of the film aired along with Return of the Living Dead: Necropolis on the SciFi Channel on October 15, 2005.
 As was the case with Return of the Living Dead 4: Necropolis switching to Return of the Living Dead: Necropolis, Return of the Living Dead: Rave to the Grave was advertised as Return of the Living Dead 5: Rave to the Grave before removing the number 5 from the title.
 The R-rated version of the film was released on DVD on March 20, 2007, by Lionsgate.

 The film also features a humorous cameo appearance by Tarman from the original movie and its first sequel.
 However, as opposed to being a major threat like he initially was, the character is mostly used for comedy, though when he first appears in the film, he tries to attack the protagonists, but later gives up and desperately tries to hitchhike a ride to the party, but to no avail.
 After scaring away a woman who almost gave him a ride, he has no choice but to walk to the party, yelling his trademark "Brains!" as he goes.

-Return of the Living Dead (TBD)
+Return of the Living Dead (TBA)

 In July 2023, a reboot of the franchise was announced.
 On December 13, 2024, WithAnO Productions and Living Dead Media LLC debuted a teaser trailer for Return of the Living Dead promising to be set in the winter of 1985, eighteen months after the events in the original film.
-Written and directed by Steve Wolsh, the film was originally planned for a December 2025 release.
+Written and directed by Steve Wolsh, the film was originally planned for a December 2025 release starring Devon Sawa but it has since been pushed back to 2026.
+The current status of the film is unknown.
+In August 2026, a ruling in Los Angeles Superior Court found that the official chain of title for the 1985 movie resides with Metro-Goldwyn-Mayer and that Living Dead Media's 2017 application for motion picture production services was refused and ultimately abandoned in 2018.
+The court did note that Living Dead Media does possess registered rights "covering certain ancillary merchandise, including cosmetics, beverages, and costumes" but nothing in regard to film rights and production.